Ultronomix/docs/angular/Angular.md

 ng add ngx-bootstrap

-\*Something is outdated in the version of angular we installed: here’s a quick fix:
+\*If something is outdated in the version of angular installed: here’s a quick fix:

 npm audit fix --force